-Before you run the remote plug-in sample, you must register it with a vCenter Server instance to which you want to connect.
-The vSphere Client SDK contains a vCenter Server plug-in registration tool.
+Before you can view the remote plug-in sample in the vSphere Client, you must register it with a vCenter Server instance to which you want to connect.
+The vSphere Client SDK contains a vCenter Server plug-in registration tool that registers a plug-in with a vCenter Server ExtensionManager.